snehasish-mallik/snehasish-mallik/README.md

 Hello There!
 I'm Snehasish Mallik!
 ---------------------------------------------------
-- Aspiring to be a full-stack web develper.
+- Aspiring to be a full-stack web developer.

 About Me!
 -----------